cresset-template/cresset/README.md

    _N.B._ Linux hosts may also install via this [repo](https://github.com/docker/docker-install).

-3. Run `. misc/install_compose.sh` to install Docker Compose V2 for Linux hosts.
+3. Run `make install-compose` to install Docker Compose V2 for Linux hosts.
-   Docker Desktop has Docker Compose V2 activated by default for WSL users.
    Installation does _**not**_ require `root` permissions.
 Visit the [documentation](https://docs.docker.com/compose/cli-command/#install-on-linux) for the latest installation information.
+Note that Docker Compose V2 is available for WSL users with Docker Desktop by default.

 4. Run `make env` on the terminal at project root to create a basic `.env` file.
    The `.env` file provides environment variables for `docker-compose.yaml`,